ovn-org/ovn/Documentation/internals/committer-grant-revocation.rst

 Invitation to Accepted Committer
 --------------------------------

-    Due to your sustained contributions to the Open vSwitch (OVS) project we would like to provide you with commit access to the project repository.
+    Due to your sustained contributions to the OVN project we would like to provide you with commit access to the project repository.
 Developers with commit access must agree to fulfill specific responsibilities described in the source repository:

         /Documentation/internals/committer-responsibilities.rst

     Please let us know if you would like to accept commit access and if so that you agree to fulfill these responsibilities.
 Once we receive your response we'll set up access.
-We're looking forward continuing to work together to advance the Open vSwitch project.
+We're looking forward continuing to work together to advance the OVN project.

 Proposal to Revoke Commit Access for Detrimental Behavior
 ---------------------------------------------------------